j-greig/greig/_posts/2014-10-19-the-unspoken-d-word-depression.md

 ---
 title: The unspoken D word that eats you from the inside.
 date: 2014-10-19T10:01:47+00:00

-excerpt: "<p>What happened the day that I realised I couldn't go to work any more.</p>"
+excerpt: "What happened the day that I realised I couldn't go to work any more."
 layout: post
 permalink: /the-unspoken-d-word-depression/
 categories:
-  - Popular
-  - Undesign
+  - life
-tags:
   - popular
 ---
 Just like I did every other day when the weather wasn't good for cycling, I got the bus to work.